 The simplest cooling method of air is by contact with a colder surface – the Earth’s surface.
 There are two main types of cooling by surface contact: radiation cooling and advection cooling.
 Radiation cooling occurs when air near the ground is cooled by the Earth’s surface losing heat by radiation.
 Advection cooling occurs when a warmer body of air from another source passes across a colder surface.
 Cooling of the air then occurs by conduction.

 When the dew point of the cooling air below is 0°C, hoar frost results from radiation cooling instead.
 Condensation occurs directly as a crust of white crystals.
 If the air is particularly dry, its dew point may be well below freezing.
-Whilst an air frost may occur, hoar frost will be absent if the air temperature does not fall below the dew point.
+While an air frost may occur, hoar frost will be absent if the air temperature does not fall below the dew point.
 Farmers and gardeners must be particularly wary of frost for it can damage crops and pants.
 Since cooling air will always drain downhill if possible, valleys and hollows suffer the greatest risk from frost.
 Coastal areas benefit from the moderating influence of the warmer sea.
-(Remember that the sea is a greater storage of heat than land and it releases this heat more slowly).
+(Remember that the sea is greater storage of heat than land and it releases this heat more slowly).

 Usually, wind serves to prevent or restrict the formation of dew, frost or fog.
 This is because a steady flow of air over the cooling surface does not remain in contact with the ground long enough to cool below its dew point for condensation to occur.
-The one occasion when wind does not deter condensation is when warm air from different sources passes over a much colder surface.
-This often occurs in winter in Britain when moist warm southwesterlies return after a cold spell influenced by easterly continental air.
+The one occasion when the wind does not deter condensation is when warm air from different sources passes over a much colder surface.
+This often occurs in winter in Britain when moist warm southwesterly return after a cold spell influenced by easterly continental air.
 The warm air meeting the colder surface will cool below its dew point releasing condensation as fog.
-Sea fog can be a common occurrence in coastal areas, when warmer sea air comes inland passing over colder land.
+Sea fog can be a common occurrence in coastal areas when warmer sea air comes inland passing over colder land.
 Sometimes, the opposite can occur, when warm air from a continental interior comes into contact with a cold coastal ocean current.
 This is especially common along the coast of California, USA (see figure 5.3).